abhinath84/gtm-utils/docs/commands.md

 ## COMMAND

-setup - Setup uigtm in remote PC using uigtm setting from this PC
+setup - Setup uigtm in remote computer using uigtm settings of this computer

 ## SYNOPSIS